 - Fourier-transform frequency-scanning interferometry

 - iBeacon receiver / transmitter for Win7 as a simple wrapper for win-beacon.

 - C# image processing library.
 I have written and re-written many functions, so I need to get it all together in one library.

 - Other stuff.

-I have been writing Windows Services for various reasons.
-I have used the singleton implementation to wrap up a hardware device and collect data from it for example.
-The other main thing is to create daemons that poll network sensors and collect data and stuff it into a database.
+Windows Services are useful for various reasons.
+Using the singleton implementation to wrap up a hardware device has proven very useful to collect data for example.
+Another main use is to create daemons that poll network sensors and collect data and stuff it into a database.

-I was stumped for a while about how to get a service to restart itself....
+What if your daemon has a rare bug that you cannot replicate consistently?
+Well, as tech support always tells you to reboot as a first line of defense.
+How can you get a service to restart itself?
 Why would I want to do this you ask?
 Well for the sensor daemon for example, it spins up a bunch of threads that have different drivers.
 I had a problem where some extremely rare bug was crashing my service, and I could not figure out how to debug it.

-Now I would probably go in and improve exception handling and logging and maybe figure it out...
+Now that I am more wise I would probably go in and improve exception handling and logging and maybe figure it out...
 But easier just to restart the thing, to kill all the threads, and spin them back up again.